lohitkolluri/KubeWise/Docs/architecture.md

 # KubeWise Architecture

-This document outlines the architecture of the KubeWise system, detailing the flow of data from collection to remediation.
+This document outlines the architecture of the KubeWise system, detailing the core components, data flow patterns, and fundamental design principles.

 ## Overview

-KubeWise is designed as an autonomous system that monitors Kubernetes clusters, detects anomalies in real-time using online machine learning, and attempts automated remediation based on AI-generated plans.
+KubeWise is designed as an autonomous system that monitors Kubernetes clusters, detects anomalies in real-time using online machine learning, and implements automated remediation based on AI-generated plans.

+## Architectural Principles

+KubeWise adheres to several core architectural principles:

+1. **Event-Driven Design:** The system operates on event streams and message queues, enabling loose coupling between components and asynchronous processing.

+2. **Online Learning:** Unlike traditional batch-oriented machine learning approaches, KubeWise uses online learning algorithms that continuously adapt to incoming data streams without requiring periodic retraining.

+3. **Separation of Concerns:** Components are modularized with clear responsibilities - collection, detection, planning, and execution are distinct phases.

+4. **Kubernetes-Native Design:** The architecture leverages Kubernetes patterns and API semantics, treating it as both a platform and a first-class integration point.

+5. **Observability by Default:** All components expose metrics, health information, and detailed logs for comprehensive monitoring.

+6. **Resilient Communication:** All external dependencies implement circuit breakers and exponential backoff patterns to handle transient failures gracefully.

 ## Data Flow Diagram